Logo

 Switch to a project and everything — connections, requests, queries, docs, branches, containers — is right there.
 Context-switched in one click instead of six.

 Every competitor in this space is built on Electron.
-Electrobun uses Bun as its runtime and native WebKit for rendering — no bundled Chromium.
+Tauri uses Rust as its backend and the OS's native WebView for rendering — no bundled Chromium, no Node.js runtime.

 Six Electron apps